 The years from 1903 to 1906 saw a great deal of activity, with teachers and students dedicated to their various endeavors of furniture making, pottery, weaving, photography, and painting.
 Social life revolved around twice weekly dances in the Studio and on the White Pines lawn.
 By 1907, internal strife among Whitehead, White, Brown, and many of the instructors took its toll.
 Whitehead’s autocratic tendencies and the natural disagreements among people living in a close community contributed to the demise of the “brotherhood of artists”.

 Over the years, many notable visitors have been drawn to Byrdcliffe: feminist author Charlotte Perkins Gillman, New Dealer Harry Hopkins, educator John Dewey, naturalist John Burroughs, musicians Arnold Dolmetch, Leon Barzin and Bob Dylan, authors Will Durant and Thomas Mann, painters Milton and Sally Avery, George Bellows, and Philip Guston, photographer Eva Watson-Schütze, sculptor Eva Hesse, journalists Walter Weyl and Heywood Broun, poet Wallace Stevens, actress Helen Hayes, and entertainer Chevy Chase.

 Thanks to the generosity of Whitehead’s son, Peter, Byrdcliffe was bequeathed in 1976 to the Woodstock Guild of Craftsmen, founded in 1939, and today operates under the name of Woodstock Byrdcliffe Guild.
 Through the WBG, Byrdcliffe continues to be home to a year round and seasonal community of artists representing all disciplines in the arts.

 SCHEDULE A VISIT

-Byrdcliffe provides walking tours of the historic art colony and parts of our permanent collection by appointment.
+Byrdcliffe provides walking tours of the historic arts colony and parts of our permanent collection by appointment.
 Visit White Pines, the original home of Byrdcliffe’s founders Ralph and Jane Whitehead, where you can see the former ceramics studio used from 1915-1926, preserved in its original state.
 Visit the Barn and class studios, as well as the historic Theater (availability varies).
 Access to residences currently used by artists is not possible.
-Please call to schedule an appointment at least one month in advance of the date you’d like to visit; tours are not offered on Sundays or Mondays.
-We require a 6-person minimum for tours.
-Byrdcliffe requests a $5 donation per person.
+Please call to schedule an appointment at least one month in advance of the date you’d like to visit.
+Tours require a 6-person minimum for tour.
 Call 845.679.2079.